PasskeyNudges/Availability/README.md

 # Investigating the Effect of Digital Nudges on Passkey Adoption

-This repository contains the materials for our study on how **digital nudges** influence users’ adoption of **passkeys** (FIDO2/WebAuthn).
-It includes the experimental implementation, per-nudge source files, data and R scripts for analysis, and a codebook.
+This repository contains the materials for our study on how **digital nudges** influence users' adoption of **passkeys** (FIDO2/WebAuthn).
+It includes the experimental implementation, per-nudge source files, data, and R scripts for analysis, and a codebook.

 > **TL;DR**
 > We instrumented five touchpoints (registration, login, recovery, settings, activity).
-For each touchpoint we compared a control condition to three nudge variants.
+For each touchpoint, we compared a control condition to three nudge variants.
 This repository provides everything needed to replicate the study and reproduce the statistical analysis.

 ---